ProperForm Data Processing Addendum

 2.1.
 Roles.

-As between ProperForm and Provider with respect to Provider Personal Data:
+As between ProperForm and Business with respect to Personal Data:

-(a) Provider is the Controller (or "Business" under the CCPA) and determines the purposes and means of processing Provider Personal Data; and (b) ProperForm is the Service Provider (or "Processor" under other Applicable Privacy Laws) and processes Provider Personal Data solely on behalf of and at the direction of Provider, in accordance with the Terms and this DPA.
+(a) Business is the Controller (or "Business" under the CCPA) and determines the purposes and means of processing Personal Data; and (b) ProperForm is the Service Business (or "Processor" under other Applicable Privacy Laws) and processes Personal Data solely on behalf of and at the direction of Business, in accordance with the Terms and this DPA.

 2.2.
 Scope.